VladimirMikulic/parcel-plugin-gas-imports/README.md

 > 🔥 Parcel plugin that enables bundling of Google App Script HTML.

+_This is the plugin for Parcel v1.
+The plugin for the second version can be found [here](https://github.com/VladimirMikulic/parcel-reporter-gas-imports)._

 ## 📚 Introduction

 If you've ever developed an add-on for Google's Office Suite with Google Apps Script,